huggingface/transformers/examples/rag/README.md

 ray stop
 ```

+Using Ray can lead to retrieval speedups on multi-GPU settings since multiple processes load the index rather than
+just the rank 0 training worker.
+Using Ray also allows you to load the index on GPU since the index is loaded on a separate
+processes than the model, while with pytorch distributed retrieval, both are loaded in the same process potentially leading to GPU OOM.

 # Evaluation
 Our evaluation script enables two modes of evaluation (controlled by the `eval_mode` argument): `e2e` - end2end evaluation, returns EM (exact match) and F1 scores calculated for the downstream task and `retrieval` - which returns precision@k of the documents retrieved for provided inputs.